Coriander Corner logo

 The Base of Bolognese: Tomatoes

-Regardless of the type of tomatoes used, it’s important to cook them down properly to develop a rich, deep flavor that characterizes a classic Bolognese sauce - the slow cooking process allows the tomatoes to break down and meld their flavors with the other ingredients.
+Regardless of the type of tomatoes used, it’s essential to cook them down properly to develop a rich, deep flavor that characterizes a classic Bolognese sauce - the slow cooking process allows the tomatoes to break down and meld their flavors with the other ingredients.

 Beef: The Heart of the Dish

-The meat used in the traditional Bolognese sauce, and what we opt for in this recipe, is ground beef, preferably with a fat content of around 20% which might sound high, but remember – fat equals flavor!
+The meat used in the traditional Bolognese sauce, and what we opt for in this recipe, is ground beef, preferably with a fat content of around 20%, which might sound high, but remember – fat equals flavor!
 If you’re looking to use some other kind of meat, here are some possible options:

 Can I store Tagliatelle Bolognese in the fridge?

-Freshness is paramount in Italian cuisine, and while Bolognese sauce can be stored in the refrigerator for up to 5 days, always pair it with freshly cooked tagliatelle.
+Freshness is paramount in Italian cuisine, and while Bolognese sauce can be stored in the refrigerator for up to 5 days in an airtight container, always pair it with freshly cooked tagliatelle.

 Can I use a meat substitute in Bolognese for a vegetarian version?